 Ready to start slimming?
 Discover the complete range of NordicTrack treadmills, and you’ll be sure to find the model that meets your needs.
 What are you waiting for?
 After only a few weeks on your new machine, you’ll begin to see the difference!

-1 Journal of Obesity - Volume 2012, Article ID 480467 - “ The Effect of High-Intensity Intermittent Exercise on Body Composition of Overweight Young Males ”
+Finally, when you exercise, you naturally will build muscle: keep in mind that you won’t lose as much overall weight, but you’ll have a firmer body.1 Journal of Obesity – Volume 2012, Article ID 480467 – “ The Effect of High-Intensity Intermittent Exercise on Body Composition of Overweight Young Males ”

 2 International Journal of Obesity – volume 32 (2008) “ The effects of high-intensity intermittent exercise training on fat loss and fasting insulin levels of young women ”